-How do we shift a lumbering beast like infrastructure engineering into the digital economy – and why should we want to, asks Michael Salvato?
+How do we shift a lumbering beast like infrastructure engineering into the digital economy — and why should we want to?
+Michael Salvato poses the question.

-The integration of digital and physical enables two important things: One is creation of a virtual model or ‘digital twin’ that can be used variously to show the condition and performance of the physical counterpart in real time, to inspect it over time, or to simulate possible future scenarios.
-Through hardware and software which gather, exchange, analyse and mage information, the digital and physical twins are linked.
-In the case of the pump, information about its current location, condition and status combined with data from related systems enables it to switch on and off at the optimal moment, using just enough energy to get the job done right.
-At every step, labour, materials, energy and cost are being substituted with digital information.
+The integration of digital and physical enables two important things: One is creation of a virtual model or "digital twin" that can be used variously to show the condition and performance of the physical counterpart in real time, to inspect it over time, or to simulate possible future scenarios.
+Through hardware and software which gather, exchange, analyze, and image information, the digital and physical twins are linked.
+In the case of the pump, information about its current location, condition, and status combined with data from related systems enables it to switch on and off at the optimal moment, using just enough energy to get the job done right.
+At every step, labor, materials, energy, and cost are being substituted with digital information.

 For the engineering profession, this shift into the digital economy will present new opportunities to move up the value chain.
 But it will take a different mindset to make it work.
 We're moving into to a world where designing socio-technical systems is more important than simply designing engineered assets.

 For generations, engineers have been breaking the natural world down and then building it back up to create new things, that are not always in sync with natural systems.
 We haven’t always looked at the bigger picture.
 Instead of designing a pump that reacts to flooding, wouldn’t it be better to manage water resources so that the streets don’t flood in the first place?
 Of course, this means taking a more sympathetic view of the natural environment.
 The engineering of our gray infrastructure needs to converge more synergistically with the green infrastructure of Mother Earth.